Difficulty (fitness): 9/10

 From here we dropped our packs and climbed (precariously with all the snow and ice around) to the summit.
 There are a few masts and damaged metal items at the top as well as two trig beacons.
 One of which is Trig 8 – 1994.7m.

-The view here is arguably unparalleled anywhere in the province and must surely be on the greatest views in the country.
+The view here is arguably unparalleled anywhere in the province and must surely be one of the greatest views in the country.
 A 360° view of all the surrounding peaks, valleys, towns, dams, topped off with a remarkable if not hairy view down Du Toits’ sheer northern face to the N1 highway below – the trucks and vehicles tiny specs moving across the earth.

 The route down followed what I understand is ‘Ridges’ and skirts the spine and southern slopes of the ridge visible from the N1.
 There is some exposure especially near the top and on a rocky scramble further down, however generally the route is merely strenuous.